davekilian/primer/basic/circuits.md

 > Diagram showing an open switch, where electrons have nowhere to go and thus don't move

-An open switch behaves the same way as that orphaned line (line $B$ coming out of junction $3$) we used as an example back in the heading on junctions above.

 A traditional switch is mechanical: someone needs to physically move something to close it (completing the circuit) or open it (breaking the circuit).
 The **transistor**, a more modern cousin of the switch, does the same thing, but can be opened or closed electronically:

 > Diagram showing a transistor schematic element

-Transistors have three terminals: the input and output terminals of a transistor work the same way as the two terminals of a switch: when the transistor is 'closed,' current is able to flow from the input terminal to the output terminal, but when the transistor is 'open,' current cannot flow between the two terminals.
-A third 'switching' line determines which state the transistor is currently in: sending electricity through the switches line 'closes' the transistor, allowing electricity to pass from the input line to the output line.
-If no electricity is sent to the switching line, then the transistor is 'open,' and no electricity passes from the input line to the output line.
+Transistors have three terminals: an input line, an output line and a switching line.
+The input and output lines work like those of a regular mechanical switch.
+The third switching line is used to open and close the transistor: when electricity passes through the switching line, the transistor 'closes' and allows electricity to flow from the input line to the output line.
+When there's no electricity passing through the switching line, the transistor prevents electricity from passing through the input line to the output line:

 > Diagrams showing an open and a closed transistor

+Note that electricity passing into the switching line doesn't pass to the output line.
+In a real transistor, there's usually a fourth line which directs the output from the switching line to a ground.
+We don't usually show this in schematic diagrams because it adds clutter and doesn't tell us anything useful.

-Throughout this book, we will continue to think of transistors as switches.
-For a circuit designer, a transistor is even more than a just switch: what a transistor *really* does is scale how much electricity passes from the input line to the output line based on how much electricity is passing through the switching line.
-It's sort of like having a material that works as a conductor or an insulator:
+Although in this book we'll treat transistors like switches as just described, note that a transistor is more than just a switch to circuit designers: what a transistor *really* does is scale how much electricity passes from the input line to the output line based on how much electricity is passing through the switching line.
+This allows fluctuations along the switching line to cause the same fluctuations along the input/output lines.
+One of the most common applications of transistors outside of computing is to [build electronic amplifiers](https://learn.sparkfun.com/tutorials/transistors/applications-ii-amplifiers).

-## Digital Circuits
+## Digital Logic Circuits

-TODO now we introduce the idea of digital circuitry and digital logic gates.

-The idea: we want to have one or more 'input' lines and one or more 'output' lines.
-The input lines each are connected to the switching lines of one or more transistors, which then switches the transistors on or off; those transistors are connected to the switching lines of more transistors, and so on.
-To make this work, we'll need a power source and a ground, but those aren't the stars of the show; they're just basic tools we need to move electrons through the system.

-We then set up this circuit so that which lines are on and off are meaningful.
-For example, we might build a binary adder where the input lines can be interpreted as two binary numbers (lack of electricity is $0$ and flowing electricity is $1$), and the output is always a sequence of (electricy / no electricity) lines that correspond to the binary number that is the sum of both.
-An example diagram will help a LOT here.

-In a real circuit, there's no such thing as 'fully off' or 'no electricity;' even with transistors, what you have isn't a switch so much as a scaler.
-So with real digital circuits, you come up with a threshold; when the amount of electricity is (significantly) above the threshold the value is a $1$ and when the amount is significantly below the threshold you get a $0$.
-You avoid ever having values near the threshold because that increases the circuit's tendency to malfunction.

-So we understand circuitry: lines, power sources, junctions, grounds, transistors and switching &mdash; so let's go build our calculator!
+We finally understand circuitry well enough to start building the kinds of circuits that go inside computers!

+The basic idea of a digital logic circuit is to use a combination of grounding and transistors to switch transistors on and off, which in turn switches other transistors on and off, and so on, in a pattern that does something meaningful, such as adding two numbers.

+Digital logic circuits are composed of digital logic **gates**, each of which is a component that does something interesting.
+Each gate has

+* Lines that connect to a power source, providing the gate with electricity
+* Lines that connect to a ground, providing the gate with a way to shed electricity
+* One or more input lines, which have a meaning specific to the kind of gate
+* One or more output lines, the value of which are derived from the input lines

+Digital logic circuits are usually implemented by chaining logic gates together, such that the output of a gate (or a set of gates) is connected to the input of another gate (or set of gates).
+The result doesn't look very much like a classic electronic circuit at all, because each gate is independently connected to power and ground; instead of being interested in what happens between the terminals of our power source like in regular circuits, digital logic circuit designers are more interested in what happens along the gates' input and output lines.

+For a more concrete example of a digital logic gate and what it does, consider a **binary adder** gate that takes two 8-digit binary numbers as input and outputs the sum of those two numbers as an 8-digit binary number.
+This gate would need lines to power and ground, plus 16 input lines (one for each digit of each 8-bit input number), and 8 output lines (one for each digit of the 8-bit output number).
+The input and output lines use switching to represent binary digits: a closed line (one which sends electricity) is considered to be a $1$ and an open line (where electricty doesn't flow) is considered to be a $0$.

+Inside the gate, we feed the input digits into the switching lines of several transistors, which in turn switch other transistors on and off, and so on. such that each line of output corresponds to a digit of the binary sum of the two input numbers.

+If this sounds really complex or even magical, turn the page to learn how simple it is to design a circuit like this!